-When Merch by Amazon was first rolled out in 2015, sellers initially were put on a waiting list.
-From what I read online, it could take several months to even be approved for the program.
+When Merch by Amazon was first rolled out in 2015, sellers were initially put on a waiting list.
+I read online that it could take several months to even be approved for the program.

 Thankfully, that is no longer the case.
 But you do need to answer a few questions for the Merch team to evaluate your eligibility as a seller.

-The questions consist of basic info about yourself/your business, as well as any helpful education or background info to show your potential as a Merch seller.
+The questions consist of basic info about yourself/your business and any helpful education or background info to show your potential as a Merch seller.

-I feel like this part is the most important, since I’ve read many articles online where people have been rejected by the Merch team.
+I feel like this part is the most important since I’ve read many articles online where the Merch team has rejected people.
 Like several times.
 I suppose it could go in ebbs and flows, but the more positives you have to offer, the better off you probably are.

 My Merch by Amazon Application

-I believe what helped me to get approved is the fact that I’m already an approved Amazon Affiliate (maybe), and also because I have two websites up and running.
+I believe what helped me get approved is that I’m already an approved Amazon Affiliate (maybe), and also because I have two websites up and running.

 I submitted my application on December 27th.
-Figured while waiting for approval, I’d do more research on the process to be fully prepared once approved.
+I figured while waiting for approval; I’d do more research on the process to be fully prepared once approved.

-It turns out, my approval came in on January 4th, which was sooner than anticipated.
-While that was definitely a happy surprise, I then felt the need to get cranking.
+It turns out my approval came in on January 4th, which was sooner than anticipated.
+While that was a happy surprise, I felt the need to get cranking.

 Luckily, I already had a few design topics in mind.
 If you’ve read other articles on my site, you probably noticed I have a “thing” for English Bulldogs.
 I have a separate website specifically for the bulldog breed.